 The Science Gallery Network has seven members across four continents: Dublin, London, Melbourne, Bengaluru, Venice, Detroit and Rotterdam.
 The Network consistently sees unprecedented levels of accomplishment by our members, a testimony to their capacity, innovation and vision.
-The network effect is visible and strong: the staff at the various locations provide training to each other; galleriy teams on opposite sides of the world collaborate on co-curated exhibitions; the Directors regularly meet to develop joint projects; and the exhibition open calls attract thousands of participants from all over the world.
+The network effect is visible and strong: the staff at the various locations provide training to each other; gallery teams on opposite sides of the world collaborate on co-curated exhibitions; the Directors regularly meet to develop joint projects; and the exhibition open calls attract thousands of participants from all over the world.

-To date, over 3.6 million visitors have engaged with the galleries on-site to date.
+To date, over 3.6 million visitors have engaged with the galleries on-site.
 Hundreds of scientists, artists and researchers have presented groundbreaking work through our exhibitions and events.
 Eight Science Gallery travelling exhibitions have toured to twenty-four venues all over the world, and have been visited by over 1.7 million people.

 Science Gallery at Trinity College Dublin